elementor/activity-log/readme.txt

 * Added filter by date - All Time, Today, Yesterday, Week, Month
 * Added Avatar to author
 * Added role for author
-* Added log for activeted theme
+* Added log for activated theme
-* Re-order Culoumns
+* Re-order Columns
 * Compatible up to 3.8.1
 * Settings page is now accessible directly from Activity Log's menu
 * Keep your log for any time your wants